 A percutaneous kidney biopsy is a procedure to remove a small sample of kidney tissue.
-It is done to drain an abscess (pocket of pus).
+It may be done to drain an abscess (pocket of pus).
 It may also be done to check for kidney disease or cancer.

 For more information:

 - National Kidney and Urologic Diseases Information Clearinghouse

 Bethesda , MD 20892-3580

 Web Address: http://kidney.niddk.nih.gov/

 Follow up with your doctor or nephrologist as directed:

 Write down your questions so you remember to ask them during your visits.

 © Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health